Tensor Processing Unit: Lawsuit

 In 2019, Singular Computing, founded in 2009 by Joseph Bates, a visiting professor at MIT, filed suit against Google alleging patent infringement in TPU chips.
 By 2020, Google had successfully lowered the number of claims the court would consider to just two: claim 53 of filed in 2012 and claim 7 of filed in 2013, both of which claim a dynamic range of 10^{−6} to 10^{6} for floating point numbers, which the standard float16 cannot do (without resorting to subnormal numbers) as it only has five bits for the exponent.
 In a 2023 court filing, Singular Computing specifically called out Google's use of bfloat16, as that exceeds the dynamic range of float16.
-Singular claims non-standard floating point formats were non-obvious in 2009, but Google retorts that the VFLOAT format, with configurable number of exponent bits, existed as prior art in 2002.
-By January 2024, subsequent lawsuits by Singular had brought the number of patents being litigated up to eight.
+Singular Computing claims non-standard floating point formats were non-obvious in 2009, but Google retorts that the VFLOAT format, with a configurable number of exponent bits, existed as prior art in 2002.
+By January 2024, subsequent lawsuits by Singular Computing had brought the number of patents being litigated up to eight.
 Towards the end of the trial later that month, Google agreed to a settlement with undisclosed terms.